ydw5w4mbsr-glitch/ha-plant-monitor/ARCHITECTURE.md

 Meaning:

-- `ok`: the source value is valid and the internal watering state is false;
+- `ok`: source value valid and retained watering state false;
-- `dry`: the source value is valid and the internal watering state is true;
+- `dry`: source value valid and retained watering state true;
-- `unavailable`: the source entity is missing, `unknown`, or `unavailable`;
+- `unavailable`: source entity missing, `unknown` or `unavailable`;
-- `invalid`: the source state exists but is not a valid percentage from 0 through 100.
+- `invalid`: source state exists but is not a valid percentage from 0 through 100.

-The public status and the internal watering state are intentionally separate.
+The public status and retained watering state are intentionally separate.
+During a source failure, the status describes the current sensor problem while the watering state preserves the last safe watering decision.

 ## 6. Watering state machine